About Q Fever

-Q fever is an infection that produces flu-like symptoms in humans but shows little or no symptoms in animals.
+Q Fever is an infection that produces flu-like symptoms in humans but can progress to more serious symptoms and chronic illness in some cases.
+It is spread to humans from infected livestock and wildlife, although animals rarely show symptoms.
 It is most commonly transmitted by inhaling infected dust and contaminated droplets containing the bacterium – Coxiella burnetii.
-The bacterium is highly contagious within herds of domestic cattle, sheep, goats and wild pigs.
+The bacterium is highly contagious within herds of domestic cattle, sheep, goats, and wild pigs.

-The bacterium is found in infected animals urine, faeces, birth fluids, the placenta of a foetus or newly born as well in uterine discharges following birth.
+The bacterium is found in infected animals’ urine, faeces, birth fluids, the placenta of a foetus or newborn as well as in uterine discharges following birth.
 These materials will contain high concentrations of the bacterium.

-The Coxiella Bumetii bacterium is resistant to heat, drying and many common disinfectants, allowing it to survive for long periods in the environment.
+The Coxiella burnetii bacterium is resistant to heat, drying and many common disinfectants, allowing it to survive for lengthy periods in the environment.
 Infection can also be transmitted by direct contact with objects (boots, clothing) and ingestion (for example eating after you’ve handled animals and not washing your hands).

-Usually, Q fever is an occupational disease of meat workers, farmers and veterinarians.
+Usually, Q Fever is an occupational disease of meat workers, farmers, and veterinarians.
 People who hunt and slaughter wild goats and pigs are also at risk.
+However, living in a regional or remote area puts you at high risk even if you don’t work with animals.

 - fever, which may last for up to 4 weeks